 1919: The Sex Discrimination (Removal) Act becomes law in the UK.
 This gives women the right to a professional career as an accountant, lawyer or vet.

 1919: The First Women’s Bank of Tennessee opens in Clarksville, USA.
 This new bank caters to women only.
 The bank employees and directors are all women – although the shareholders are men.

 1922: The UK Law of Property Act gives women and men equal rights to inherit property from each other.
 Before this, women had to give up all legal rights to their property when they got married.

-1938: In the US, the Fair Labour Standards Act is passed.
-This establishes a minimum wage, which benefits women who have low-paid jobs.
+1938: In the US, the Fair Labor Standards Act is passed.
+This establishes a minimum wage, which benefits women with low-paid jobs.

 1963: President John F. Kennedy signs the Equal Pay Act.
 American women and men must now receive equal pay when they do the same type of work.